PostgresApp/PostgresApp/README.md

 For compatibility reasons we build the different parts on different versions of macOS.

-- the binaries for PostgreSQL 9.4 - 10 are built on macOS 10.10 with Xcode 7.2.1
+- the binaries for PostgreSQL 9.4 - 10 were / are built on macOS 10.10 with Xcode 7.2.1

 - the binaries for PostgreSQL 11 - 12 are built on macOS 10.12 with Xcode 8.3.3

 - the binaries for PostgreSQL 13 are built on macOS 10.15 with Xcode 11.7

-- the binaries for PostgreSQL 14 and 15 are built on macOS 11 with Command Line Tools for Xcode 12.5
+- the binaries for PostgreSQL 14 are built on macOS 11 with Command Line Tools for Xcode 12.5

+- the binaries for PostgreSQL 15 are built on macOS 12 with Command Line Tools for Xcode 14

-- the GUI is built on macOS 12 with Xcode 13.1
+- the GUI is built on macOS 12 with Xcode 14.1

 It is of course possible to use other versions of macOS / Xcode (see details below), but those are the environments we use.